formulanano/nanocar-builder-web/GOVERNANCE.md

 Contributors are members of the community who contribute to Nanocar-Builder or one of Formula Nano's projects in concrete ways.
 Anyone can be a contributor.
-In addition to their participation as a user, they also contribute in the following ways.
+In addition to their participation as a user, they also contribute in the following ways:

 - Support new users by answering questions on [StackOverflow](https://stackoverflow.com/questions/tagged/formulanano) and